 CHIMPANZEE CONSERVATION CENTER

-They learn the importance of protecting this species and its habitat.
+The CCC educates local communities on the threats facing remaining chimpanzee populations and the importance of protecting this species and its habitat.

 The Center actively participates in local community development around the National Park of Upper Niger.